angrycaptain19/DCRNN/README.md

 python run_demo_pytorch.py --config_filename=model/pretrained/PEMS-BAY/config.yaml --output_filename=dcrnn_prediction_bay.npz
 ```

-The generated prediction file of DCRNN is in `output`folder.
+The generated prediction file of DCRNN is in `output` folder.

 ## Visualize the prediction results of the model

+When the prediction results file from the previous step is generated, you can use the following code to visualize some of the prediction results.

 ```bash
 # METR-LA
 python -m scripts.visualize_results --prediction_result_path=output/dcrnn_predictions_la.npz --save=fig/METR-LA